talmagemorris/exerPythBasicsTutorial/README.md

 ## Follow along with this tutorial

-* Intro to Data Analysis (22 min): https://www.youtube.com/watch?v=a9UrKTVEeZA&list=PLG9A6ovzPqX6d9uWzx0UYN9pm0zzl5ofA&index=12
+* Complete the Learn the Basics section at: https://www.learnpython.org/
-  * Enter the code and run it in your Jupyter Notebook file.
+  * Enter each code section in a separate cell and run it in your Jupyter Notebook file.
+  * An easy short cut is to hit Shift-Enter after you've entered the code in a cell.
+This runs the cell and creates a new one below for the next code block.
   * When you're done make sure you save your file.

 ## Push your updated file to your GitHub repository